 WHO THE FRACK IS ELLEN?

 Ellen Waddell is a writer, director, and comedian who spent most of twenties being a “rock star,” playing bass for the indie pop band Los Campesinos!
 She is a BAFTA x Crew member and associate producer with To The Moon, a London based theatre, comedy and new writing company.

 She co-wrote her first feature “The Photographic Memory Recalls the Highlights of the Year,“ with Tom Betts, based on her short of the same title, for Western Edge Pictures.
 It is being supported by The Wellcome Trust Development Awards.

 She started performing comedy in 2015 and her first one-person show, Jean-Luc Picard and Me, autobiographical re-telling of a Star Trek obsession that left her trapped in a delicious fantasy world, sold out each of its runs in Bristol, before moving on to The Canvas in Shoreditch and The Edinburgh Fringe Festival.
 Watch the trailers

-Her new show ‘It’s Better to Lie Than to Tell Truth and End Up Alone in a Ditch Crying,’ sold out its premiere in Bristol and London, was part of Tellit Festival and will be heading up to the 2017 Edinburgh Fringe with To The Moon Productions.
+Her new show ‘It’s Better to Lie Than to Tell Truth and End Up Alone in a Ditch Crying,’ sold out its premiere in Bristol and London, was part of Tellit Festival and headed up to the 2017 Edinburgh Fringe with To The Moon Productions.
 She hosts the popular podcast ‘Geek A & E,’ and runs and hosts ‘Dear Harry/Spock’ a fan-fiction comedy night in Bristol.